 Collision reconstructionists also must have knowledge of the principles of engineering and the laws of physics: how cars are built, how objects move in the world.
 The process of reimagining how an accident happened is very scientific.
 They create hypotheses and test them, using models and software simulations, among other tools.
 Technology has made a big contribution to the field of accident reconstruction, and findings can be used to help improve our roadways and help to make new roads safer.

 Sometimes, accidents happen despite our efforts to avoid them.
 If you or a loved one have been injured in an accident that was the result of another person’s negligence, you may have grounds for a personal injury lawsuit.
-Call the experienced personal injury attorneys at Alpert Schreyer, LLC for your free consultation.
+Call the experienced personal injury attorneys at Alpert Schreyer, LLC for your free case evaluation.
 We will listen to you, review your case, and fight to get you the compensation you deserve.